MagellansNotebook/Basic-Python-Codes/README.md

 Ref: https://docs.python.org/3/library/hashlib.html - Published on 30 May 2019

 **Simple Web Server** displays a simple hello world page when accessed by a browser.
-To access the page simply type _http://localhost:8888_
+To access the page simply type _http://localhost:8888_ once the server is running.

 Ref: https://ruslanspivak.com/lsbaws-part1/ - Published on 09 March 2015